Campbell vs Oak Springs Elementary: D vs F in East Austin

 Campbell Elementary: Small Campus in a Changing Corridor

-Campbell is one of the smallest campuses in Austin ISD at 180 students.
+Campbell is one of the smaller campuses in Austin ISD at roughly 190 students.
 The school sits in the East Austin corridor that has been ground zero for Austin’s gentrification conversation over the past 15 years.
 The neighborhood mix is shifting, new construction sits next to older homes, and the student population reflects that transition.
-A D rating at 69 is not great, but for a campus this small serving a high need population, the scores tell you the school is functioning and making some progress.
+A D rating is not great, but for a campus this small serving a high-need population, the score tells you the school is functioning.
+Notably, Campbell is NOT on Austin ISD’s closure or restart list.

-The median home price in the Campbell zone is around $525,000, which puts you in the heart of East Austin with quick access to downtown, the East Side entertainment district, and I-35.
+The 78722 zip code that includes Campbell saw 2025 median sale prices around $631,000 (Austin Board of Realtors MLS data), which puts you in the heart of East Austin with quick access to downtown, the East Side entertainment district, and I-35.

 Oak Springs Elementary: The Toughest Numbers in This Comparison

 Buyers purchasing in the Oak Springs zone are typically buying for location and investment upside, not for the elementary school.
 That is a legitimate strategy in a market like Austin where real estate appreciation has historically rewarded East Side buyers.
-But you should go in knowing that the school performance is at the bottom of the district.
+But you should go in knowing two things: the school performance is at the bottom of the district, and the school itself is being closed and consolidated into a new combined campus, so the elementary zone you are quoted today may not be where your child actually attends starting in 2026-27.

 The Neighborhoods

 Both zones are in East Austin, both are close to downtown, and both have seen significant real estate appreciation.
-The Campbell zone sits slightly north and tends to be more affordable at $525K median.
-The Oak Springs zone sits closer to the East Riverside and Holly corridors, commanding a $625K median that reflects its proximity to downtown and the lake.
+The Campbell zone (78722) sits slightly north and was more affordable in 2025 at roughly $631K median.
+The Oak Springs zone (78702) sits closer to the East Riverside and Holly corridors, commanding roughly $717K median that reflects its proximity to downtown and the lake.

 Browse all homes zoned to Campbell Elementary or homes zoned to Oak Springs Elementary.